SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text messaging.

 SMS Fits in with Most Other Marketing Campaign Tools

 For example, you could send a short message encouraging your audience to check out your latest social post or your most recent email newsletter.

 Shortcodes Make the Lives of Your Customers Easier

 We’re big fans of doing anything it takes to improve your customers’ lives.
 After all, by making it very simple for your lead or customer to proceed with an action, you increase the likelihood of conversions.

-SMS Is All about the Here and Now
+SMS is All about the Here and Now

-What other medium offers such instantaneous results?
-Not email and not quite social media, either.
+What other medium offers such wonderful results?

 How to Write Messages for an SMS Campaign

-In this section, we’ll tell you the exact tone to take on to get your audience not only opening and reading your texts, but clicking links and shopping as well.
+In this section, we’ll tell you the exact tone to take on to get your audience not only to open and read your texts but click links and shop as well.

 Formal over Informal

-That doesn’t mean being devoid of personality, as that’s going to get your texts deleted immediately.
+That doesn’t mean being devoid of personality, as that will get your texts deleted immediately.
 It’s okay to inject some personality into your texts, but here are some dos and don’ts to abide by:

 - DO use punctuation, ending each sentence with a period, question mark, exclamation point, etc.